XT3RM1N8R/CS4331002-VirtualReality-DarienSokolov-Project1/README.md

 Click on the Boombox Handle to start an audio track.
 The track can't be stopped at the moment, so I don't suggest turning it on until you're ready to stop the experience, in case you don't want to listen to the track the whole time.

+Use the datGUIVR controls by the refrigerator to modify the X scale and X position of the refrigerator in real-time.

+Notice the use of Normal, Diffuse, and Occlusion maps for the walls--and Displacement, for the ceiling--but I'm afraid the displacement map isn't very noticeable, in this case.

 Credits:

 Some of the models did not have clear owners, so I linked to the places where I got them in the index.html file.
 If I made any changes, those will be documented in-context inside of the index.html file as well.